taneemtee/regroup-core/README.md

 I am a systems design engineer working in tech, based in Seattle in the US.
 Previously I was the co-founder of the Sentinel Project, which was one of the world's first NGOs focused using tech to empower communities at risk of mass atrocities.

 *What is RGRP exactly?*
-It is two things:

 1. An intentionally designed community of volunteers.
 The community's focus is on getting members involved in a variety of innovative and fulfilling volunteering activities regularly.
 The "intentionally designed" aspect refers to structured activities that the community uses to encourage volunteerism through affirmation (encouraging each other), gamification (setting concrete goals), and friendship (forming friendships and volunteering as a group across activities).

-2. A core group of volunteers who design the "operating system" for the community: designing the structure, measuring and iterating on initiatives, and building supporting tools and technology
+2. A platform group of volunteers who design the "operating system" for the community: designing the structure, measuring and iterating on initiatives, and building supporting tools and technology.